johngeorgewright/hot-press/README.md

 Publishes the event and passes all data arguments directly to the subscribers.

+### `ns(String namespace)`

+Creates an object containing the entire API of which all messages/event names will be prefixed with a namespace.

 ### `off(String eventName, [Function subscriber])`

 Removes a given subscriber from an event.
 If none is specified, it will remove all